Camden, New South Wales: Politics

 Camden lies within the local government area of Camden Council.
-The council consists of nine councillors; three for each of the three wards; North Ward (Bringelly, Rossmore, Leppington, Cobbitty, Oran Park, Catherine Field, Harrington Park, Kirkham), Central Ward (Mount Annan, Currans Hill, Smeaton Grange, Narellan Vale) and South Ward (Ellis Lane, Narellan, Grasmere, Camden, Elderslie, Spring Farm, Bickley Vale, Cawdor, Camden South).
+The council consists of nine councillors; three for each of the three wards; North Ward (consisting of Bringelly, Rossmore, Leppington, Cobbitty, Oran Park, Catherine Field and Harrington Park), Central Ward (consisting of Gledswood Hills, Gregory Hills, Smeaton Grange, Currans Hill, Narellan Vale and Mount Annan) and South Ward (consisting of Ellis Lane, Narellan, Grasmere, Camden, Elderslie, Spring Farm, Bickley Vale, Cawdor and Camden South).
 Lara Symkowiak was elected mayor in 2012.

 The southern part of the Camden LGA including Camden town centre is contained within the federal electorate of Hume while the northern end of the LGA (north of Narellan Road) is within the federal electorate of Macarthur.
-The state seat of Camden covers all of the Camden LGA, and parts of the City of Campbelltown and the City of Liverpool.
+The state seat of Camden covers all of the Camden LGA.

-The state member for Camden is Peter Sidgreaves, first elected in 2019.
+The state member for Camden is Sally Quinnell, first elected in 2023, representing the Australian Labor Party.
 The federal member for Macarthur is Mike Freelander, first elected in 2016 and the federal member for Hume is Angus Taylor, first elected in 2013.
-Both Angus Taylor and Peter Sidgreaves are members of the Liberal Party of Australia while Mike Freelander is a member of the Australian Labor Party.
+Taylor is a member of the Liberal Party of Australia while Freelander is a member of the Australian Labor Party.